The Myths About Coffee and Wine You Might Still Believe

 coffee and mortality

+That cup of coffee in the morning that is part of our daily routine can be related to prolonging our lives.
+Or at least that’s the conclusion of a study published in July in the scientific journal Annals of Internal Medicine, which followed nearly 200,000 people for 10 years.

-The researchers found that those who drank 1.5 to 3.5 cups of coffee a day — even with a teaspoon of sugar — were up to 30% less likely to die during the study decade than those who did not drink coffee. .
+The researchers found that those who drank 1.5 to 3.5 cups of coffee a day — even with a teaspoon of sugar — were up to 30% less likely to die during the study decade than those who didn’t drink coffee. .

 For those who drank coffee without sugar, the risk of dying was between 16 and 21% lower.
 And those who had the lowest risk of death during the study period were those who drank three cups of coffee a day.